-The Risk and Compliance Committee assists the Board in monitoring the Company's risk profile and the Company's compliance with internal policies and statutory regulations.
+The Risk and Compliance Committee is established with formal and clear delegation of authority by the Board and be provided with sufficient resources to perform their duties.
+The objective of the Risk and Compliance Committee is to have a sound understanding of the Bank's business activities and their associated risks and thus to ensure that these risk are properly managed within the framework of full compliance.
 The Committee consists of three independent non-executive directors, one non-executive director and one executive director, and it is chaired by one of the independent non-executive directors.
-Four Risk and Compliance Committee meetings were held during 2019.
+Four Risk and Compliance Committee meetings were held during 2020.